top of page

 Context and grammar

-The Context and Grammar
+The Context and the Grammar

 It is context and grammar that defines the meaning of words.
 ‘The cat sat on the mat’ and ‘the mat sat on the cat’ are two very different things, but we know exactly what we are talking about because of the positioning of the words and the laws of grammar.
 Likewise, a plain reading of Genesis chapter one is very obvious: the writer intends us to understand that God’s creation took place in six stages, each lasting one 24-hour day.
 To try to place any other meaning on the chapter does violence to the laws of grammar and the obvious understanding that results from the context.